stvhuang/stat150/lec19.typ

 Note: For a regular $"PP"(lambda)$, all $Y_i = 1$.

-\* More examples of compound Poisson processes in §2.2.
+\* More examples of compound Poisson Processes in §2.2.

 #pagebreak()